 Picking the perfect honeymoon is as much about when you go as where you go.
-That's because the timing of your trip can affect everything: the vibe, the weather, the activities, and the cost.
+That's because the timing of your trip can affect everything: The vibe, the weather, the activities, and the cost.
 Think about how different a trip to Aspen is in the winter versus the summer.
-Or, how much crazier the crowd in Cancun is during spring break than it is during the winter season.
-Or, how much less sunny SoCal is in June than in September.
-(It's called June Gloom for a reason.)
+Or, how much crazier the crowds are in Cancun during spring break than during the winter.

-So, if you're getting married in the spring and want to plan your escape around your wedding date, definitely factor the season into your decision.
+So, with that mindset, if you're getting married in the spring and want to plan your escape around your wedding date, definitely factor the season into your decision.
 One of the best things about saying "I do" around this time of year is that it's the shoulder season for a lot of honeymoon favorites, including the Caribbean and Hawaii.
-That means it's the period between the high and low seasons, a time when the weather and the prices are good.
+Shoulder season is the convenient period between the high and low seasons, a time when the weather and the prices are good.
 Also, keep in mind that this time of year is autumn in the Southern Hemisphere, so you can score great rates in bucket-list hot spots like New Zealand and Peru.
 Considering a road trip?
 This is an amazing time to take one, whether you want to hit California's Highway 1, see cherry blossoms in the mid-Atlantic, or explore Texas Hill Country for the temperatures are too hot.

 The dry season ends in April, so you can enjoy this Central American nation's Caribbean beaches, Mayan ruins, and jungly ecolodges without the crowds—and for up to 50 percent less.
 (Tip: The earlier you go, the drier it will be; heavier rains start in June.)
 Not only is Belize home to the second-largest reef in the world, but whale sharks swim through the warm waters in the quaint village of Placencia from April through June.
 Sign up to dive with these gentle 60-foot behemoths at Turtle Inn, a collection of thatch-roof huts owned by Francis Ford Coppola.